Written by Ella White

 Understanding the way your dog reacts to situations is key to understanding their state of mind.
 Just like you would with a baby, learn to read their body language and use any negative experiences as an opportunity for positive training.
 Helping your puppy avoid and overcome situations that make them nervous will help them develop into a more well-rounded dog.

-Taking your dog to obedience training lays the groundwork for good socialisation, and a trusting relationship with humans.
-The better trained your dog is, the better they’ll be able to deal with new experiences, and the easier it will be to train them out of nervous behaviours.
+Taking your dog to obedience training lays the groundwork for good socialization, and a trusting relationship with humans.
+The better trained your dog is, the better they’ll be able to deal with new experiences, and the easier it will be to train them out of nervous behaviors.

 Avoiding anxiety triggers are the best way to keep your dog calm and mentally well.
 But when the sources of your dog’s anxiety cannot be avoided, a fast-acting supplement like Harmony is always useful to have to hand.